-Can I make charitable contributions from my IRA in 2017?
+Can I make charitable contributions from my IRA?

 Yes, if you qualify.
 The law authorizing qualified charitable distributions, or QCDs, has recently been made permanent by the Protecting Americans from Tax Hikes (PATH) Act of 2015.

-QCDs count toward satisfying any required minimum distributions (RMDs) that you would otherwise have to take from your IRA in 2017, just as if you had received an actual distribution from the plan.
+QCDs count toward satisfying any required minimum distributions (RMDs) that you would otherwise have to take from your IRA, just as if you had received an actual distribution from the plan.
 However, distributions (including RMDs) that you actually receive from your IRA and subsequently transfer to a charity cannot qualify as QCDs.

 You could instead take a distribution from your IRA and then donate the proceeds to a charity yourself, but this would be a bit more cumbersome and possibly more expensive.
 You'd include the distribution in gross income and then take a corresponding income tax deduction for the charitable contribution.
 But the additional tax from the distribution may be more than the charitable deduction due to IRS limits.
 QCDs avoid all this by providing an exclusion from income for the amount paid directly from your IRA to the charity - you don't report the IRA distribution in your gross income, and you don't take a deduction for the QCD.
 The exclusion from gross income for QCDs also provides a tax-effective way for taxpayers who don't itemize deductions to make charitable contributions.